 Here is my dining room that I painted with Iron Ore from Sherwin Williams a few years ago.
 If you want to see the details of this DIY, check out My Dining Room Makeover With Dark Wall Paint.
 I am still loving these walls.
 No regrets!

-Trim is supposed to be white, right?
+Trim or crown molding is supposed to be white, right?
 I had an interior designer tell me that I needed to paint every piece of trim in my house Decorator’s White for about $1,000,000.
 Okay, so it wasn’t that much, but it might as well have been.
 What a waste of money!
 I mean my trim was already white!
-Anyway, my point is that most people seem to be okay breaking the rules until it comes to the trim!
+Anyway, my point is that most people seem to be okay breaking the rules until it comes to the crown molding trim!
 I understand.
 It’s not as easy to paint over as a wall would be.
 But, it’s okay to take a risk when it comes to trim!

 Here is my master bedroom with a tray ceiling and three levels of trim.
 I didn’t want to just paint the whole thing white, so I took a bit of a risk and went with black for the trim.
 This is actually Rustoleum chalk paint.
 I’m still in love with this ceiling.
 I also painted the fireplace mantel with the same paint.